 Canterbury Engineering The Future (CETF), University of Canterbury, Christchurch, New Zealand

-Jackson Architecture has been engaged with Warren and Mahoney to deliver a major modernisation project, renewing and rebuilding all engineering facilities.
+Jackson Architecture engaged with Warren and Mahoney to deliver a major modernisation project, renewing and rebuilding all engineering facilities.

 This project aims to modernise the existing College of Engineering buildings into an integrated and internationally recognised world class facility to undertake significant research, generate relevant ideas and knowledge as well as to drive industry innovation and productivity.